 But when a driver looks at their phone while in motion, that’s crossing the line.
 It’s even worse when they take their hands off of the wheel to send a text or they become so engrossed in a conversation that they lose focus on the No. 1 priority – driving.

 How can someone who does this hope to see a motorcyclist trying to change lanes in front of them?
-How can they react fast enough when a pedestrian unexpectedly tries to cross the road?
+How can they react fast enough when a pedestrian unexpectedly crosses the road?
 They can’t – and that can lead to a tragedy.

 2. Putting on Makeup